junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 *I need you.
 Please.*

 The candle lights in the center of the table start flickering violently.
 A high-pitch sound starts quiet and distant, increases its volume rapidly as if the source is approaching, is flying closer.
 The air vibrates.
-The table shakes.
+The table shakes violently.

 Dean holds his breath.

-#### Act 2
+#### Act 2 (Cas POV → duo POV)

-Shallow lights flash by, like comets.
-Clouds of lights expand and shrink, like nebulas.
-Clusters of lights form and dissipate, like constellations.
+Blinks of shallow lights flash by then disappear like comets.
+Clouds of lights expand and shrink like nebulas.
+Clusters of lights form and dissipate like constellations.

-Castiel stands in the dimension in between, as if floating in the deep space.
+Castiel stands in the dimension in between, floating, as if he's in the deep space.
 Stars and sparkles, here and there.
-His eyes move from one crowds of lights to the other, checking their brightness.
-Sad, but not devasted.
+He views the crowds of lights from one cluster to another, checking their brightness, the warmth, the color.
+Guessing, wondering.

+His eyes sad, but not devasted.
 Longing, but he stays where he stands.
-Just looking.
-Looking at the lights like looking at the way home but he can not go.
-Staring, as if they are the eyes of the person he has profound bond with but he can not seek.
-Standing still, like a stone sculpture of the guardian angel.
+Just looking, always looking.
+Looking at the lights like looking at the way home but he cannot go.
+Staring, as if they are the eyes of the person he has profound bond with but he cannot follow.
+Standing still, like a stone sculpture of guardian angel which he once so deeply believed he was, he still wishes to believe.

-One flicker of light from the distance starts brightening up, catching his attention.
+One flicker of light from the distance starts brightening up quick, catching his attention.

-Cas looks up from where he is, wondering what that time or space it would be.
-The intensity keeps growing, the praying and the longing behind must be aggregating, Cas starts worrying.
+Cas looks up from where he is, wondering what that time and space would be.
+The intensity keeps growing, the praying and the yearning behind must be aggregating, Cas starts worrying.
 Dean prays the hardest when he's in great danger.

 Cas starts moving toward the light.

-It only glows stronger as he approaches, as if sensing his existence.
+It only glows stronger as he approaches, as if it senses him and reacts frantically -- which can't possibly happen.
+The closer he gets, the clearer it shows.
+With its color, its shape, and all the emotions of the human behind that light of yearning.

 The light is dazzling green now.
-The color of amber.
+The color of emerald, of deepest forest, of bottled absinthe.
 The color of Dean's pupils.
 All too familiar.
 Irresistible.

-And then, the voice comes through, like a phone line with bad signal, the sound is cut on and off, but it's Dean's, mixed with a woman's magical chanting, forming a power of pull.
+And then, the voice comes through, like a phone line with bad signal, the sound is cut, on and off, but it's Dean's for certain, mixed with a woman's magical chanting, forming a power of pull.

 "Come to me."
-He hears Dean say.
-Pleading.
-Like every night when they were in Purgatory.
+He hears Dean's prayer.
+Near begging.
+Like every night when they were in the Purgatory.
 Back then, he would say, "I'll find you" and "We'll go home together".

 Castiel feels his heart clutching in the desperate desire to reply.
-He wants nothing more than tracing the source of the sound, going to him, seeing his smile, embracing him with arms around his back, feeling the warmth and solid.
+He wants nothing more than tracing the source of the sound, going to him, seeing his smile, embracing him with arms around his back, tight, feeling the warmth and solid.
 But he can't.
 He can't.

+He had leviathans on his tails back then.
+And now, the cracks when he crosses the border, it seems they always tears the space apart and keeps leaking dangers and evil into the world, with Dean at the forefront.
+He barely managed to protect him and stop the damage last two times, he doesn't know if he can do it again, or if he wants.

 The thought of bringing monsters to him.
-The thought of his own very existence being close to Dean would bring him more danger is a torture.
+The thought of his own very existence being close to Dean would bring him more danger is a torture near unbearable.
 But in the face of Dean's safety, everything else could wait.
 Everything bubbling and stretching and screaming inside his own chest, asking for his own mind's permission, could wait.

 Castiel stops himself when he's a few steps away from that bright light.
-Listening to their voice, holding himself, forcing himself to not move ahead another step.
+Listening to the voices, holding himself, forcing himself to not move ahead another step.
 Because if he does, he wouldn't be able to pause at the next step, or the next.

 Dean's voice echoes in the dimension.